Christopher

 Shooting Expired Film

-It would be nice if there was a formula which could prescribe the proper compensation required for any roll of expired film.
-I started to naïvely work out a formula, but having only 3 data points at the time the task was futile.
-So, instead, I decided to compile results based upon a system of rules of thumb.
-These rules of thumb apply to film with an unknown storage history, and assumes the film was probably not stored properly.
-The rules of thumb will be updated with the results of each new roll.
+As photographic film ages it degrades.
+In simplistic terms, the film’s apparent sensitivity to light decreases over time.
+Theoretically, the degradation starts to becomes evident after the expiration date set by the manufacturer.
+So, it would be nice if there was a formula which could prescribe the proper compensation required for any roll of expired film.
+I naïvely started to work out a formula, but having limited data points, the task was futile.
+Instead, I decided to compile results based upon a system of rules of thumb, which are listed below.

 • YYYY is the current year